Beerwah, Jammu and Kashmir: Natural formations

 Nakwaer Pal (the "nostril rock") is located near the Pehjan pasture.
 It is 14,000 ft high and is the highest peak of the range.
 According to local history, when Kashmir valley was a lake (Sati Sar), boats would be anchored to this rock.
 Today there is an iron hook within it (Ded Bal), also known as Lal Khanen Gher.
 Today, shepherds and Gujjars come from adjacent villages with their livestock.

 History

 Beerwah served as a pargana during the Mughal reign.
 It consists of areas of the former Srinagar district.

-In 1766, a fort was built on Bhairam Hill by Governor Lal Mohammad Khatak.
+In 1766, a fort was built on Bairam hill by Governor Lal Mohammad Khatak.
 It was repaired in 1801 by Governor Abdullah Khan but was destroyed in an earthquake in 1884.

 The region consisting of Budgam, Beerwah and Baramullah achieved tehsil status as Tehsil Ranbir Singh in 1962, under Sir Syed Sani Mawlana Syed Ali Shah Bukhari.
 The tehsil of Budgam was split off later in 1979.

 The region was granted subdistrict status in the 1970s with the support of Mawlana Syed Ali Shah Bukhari, but it was not fully implemented until 2013 by Chief Minister Omar Abdullah and Mirwaiz of Central Kashmir Mawlana Latief Bukhari.

-According to Kalhana the philosopher king of Kashmir Abhinavagupta took samadhi in a cove of the Bhairam hill of the town with his disciples.
-It is believed they never returned from the cave.